socotecio/django-socio-grpc/docs/features/enumerations.rst

 Description
 -----------

-DSG can handle the generation of enumerations in your `.proto` files in two ways:
+DSG can handle the generation of enumerations in your `.proto` files in three ways:

+- Using a Serializer or Model field with TextChoices (limited features)
-- Using an Annotated Serializer or Model field, with choices
+- Using an Annotated Serializer or Model field (all features)
-- Using FieldDict in the `grpc_action` decorator
+- Using FieldDict in the `grpc_action` decorator (all features)

 Unless you are using enums in a FieldDict directly, you should be using `TextChoices` or `IntegerChoices` as defined in the Django documentation `here <https://docs.djangoproject.com/en/5.1/ref/models/fields/#enumeration-types>`_.